 Elements tab Option Definition Network Elements Represent the IP addresses used in policies and in the NGFW Engine properties.
 Policies The rules for inspecting and handling network traffic.
 Network Applications Provide a way to dynamically identify traffic patterns related to the use of a particular application.
 Network Applications are used in the Access policy to match traffic.
-Note It is not possible to create new elements of this type.
+Image: Note It is not possible to create new elements of this type.
 Services Represent the network protocols and ports used in policies.
 Service elements are used in the Access policy and the NAT policy to match traffic.
 Situations Patterns that deep inspection looks for in traffic.
 Situation elements are used in the Inspection policy.
 Note It is not possible to create new elements of this type.
-File Types Represent different types of files that can be allowed or blocked.
-Note It is not possible to create new elements of this type.
+File Types Note It is not possible to create new elements of this type.
 TLS These elements are not yet supported.
 Other Elements These elements are not yet supported.

-Monitoring the NGFW Engine
+Chapter 5 Monitoring the NGFW Engine